jackwasey/physiology/README.md

 care and peri-operative medicine.

-Functions are provided for estimation of a range of physiologic characteristics of infants, child and adult humans.
+Functions are provided for estimation of a range of physiologic characteristics of infant, child and adult humans.

   - Height, weight and fluid compartments.
   - Henderson-Hasslebalch